 Every week nearly 200 people are diagnosed with Multiple Sclerosis.
 Multiple Sclerosis, or MS, is an autoimmune disorder that causes the immune system to attack its own tissues or organs, creating nerve damage.
-Symptoms of MS can include exhaustion, walking difficulties, vision problems, pain and numbness, and cognitive dysfunctions.
+Symptoms of MS can include exhaustion, weakness in the limbs, vision problems, numbness or tingling, and cognitive dysfunctions.
 A unique symptom of MS is sensitivity to warmer temperatures.
-In fact, it’s reported that 60-80% of people who have MS show excessive sensitivity to increases in their core body temperature.
+In fact, it’s reported that 60% to 80% of people living with MS show excessive sensitivity to increases in their core body temperature.

 As if the sensitivity to heat wasn’t enough, the heat also intensifies other symptoms.

-Since even the smallest climb in core body temperature (from ¼ to ½ a degree) can cause symptoms to exacerbate, Service Experts Heating and Air Conditioning cares greatly about this cause.
-While we enjoy being involved in our communities and give back where we can, this condition and all the issues that come with it hold a unique place in our hearts.
+Since even the smallest climb in core body temperature (from one-quarter to one-half of a degree) can cause symptoms to exacerbate, Service Experts Heating and Air Conditioning cares greatly about this cause.
+While we love to be involved in our communities and give back where we can, this condition and all the issues that come with it hold a unique place in our hearts.

 Calverley Service Experts in Fort Worth will be at Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be at Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
 If you are also at the walk, come by and say hi – we would be excited to see you!
-If you aren’t able to make it or won’t be in the DFW area, you can always give to help raise money to fight MS or find a walk in your location.
+If you aren’t able to make it or won’t be in the DFW area, you can always give to help create a world free of MS or find a walk in your location.

-· Remain in an air-conditioned setting during times of extreme heat and humidity.
-If an air conditioner is required to help minimize the symptoms of MS, the cost of this equipment may be tax deductible if the physician has written a prescription for it.
+· Stay in an air-conditioned setting during stretches of extreme heat and humidity.
+If an air conditioner is required to help minimize the symptoms of MS, the cost of these systems may be tax deductible if the physician has written a prescription for it.

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.